Phone: (207) 829-3419 Ext. 3

 Phone: (207) 829-3419

 Lalla has been working as Communications Coordinator since 2015, and has been an active member of the congregation since 2001.
 She has a Bachelor's degree in English and a Masters in Education.
-Her passions include working with teens through coaching field hockey and lacrosse at Greely and co-facilitating the Our Whole Lives sexuality education program; advocating for the environment as Green Team Coordinator here at church and volunteering for local non-profits; cooking fresh, local food; and exploring Maine's lovely woods, fields, or coast with her husband Jonathan, 2 kids, 1 dog, and 2 goats.
+Formerly a middle and high school English teacher as well as PF leader, she loves spending time with youth of all ages.
+Her passions include working with teens through coaching middle school field hockey and lacrosse at Greely and co-facilitating the Our Whole Lives sexuality education program; advocating for the environment as Green Team Coordinator here at church and volunteering for local non-profits; cooking fresh, local food; and exploring Maine's lovely woods, fields, and coast with her husband Jonathan, 2 kids, 1 dog, and 2 goats.

 Dick started working at the church in 2004.
 In addition to vacuuming our sanctuary, painting our halls, and polishing our floors – always with a smile – he clears snow off the walkways and organizes the parish hall for events.
 Dick drives a school bus for Falmouth schools and works as a lobsterman every chance he gets.